Rosemary Profile

 How to Select and Store Rosemary for Baby Food

 Choose fresh rosemary over dried whenever possible for the best flavor.
 Rosemary sprigs should be deep sage green in color and free from yellow or dark spots.
 Store fresh rosemary in the refrigerator in a damp paper towel or wrapped tightly in its original packaging.
 Dried rosemary should be kept in a tightly sealed container and will keep fresh for about six months.
-According to WH Foods, it’s important to purchase organic when buying dried rosemary.
-This will ensure that the herbs contain no pesticide residue that may decrease their nutritional content.
-If you can’t find fresh rosemary, don’t worry.
-The dried, concentrated version provides a bit more of every single vitamin and mineral we highlighted above.

-Using spices and herbs in baby’s foods is a great way to introduce them to fun, interesting flavors.
-When preparing fresh rosemary for baby, quickly rinse and remove the leaves if you plan to use it in a puree.
+Using spices and herbs in your baby’s foods is a great way to introduce them to fun, interesting flavors.
+When preparing fresh rosemary for your baby, quickly rinse and remove the leaves if you plan to use it in a puree.
 You can also add an entire sprig to season soups or broths for baby.

 Recipes with Rosemary